rvitorper/mountain-car/README.md

-lunar-lander
+mountain-car

 ## What is this repo
-It is an attempt to solve the Lunar Lander using a policy gradient implementation.
+It is an attempt to solve the Mountain Car using a policy gradient implementation.
 I'm not optimizing for code legibility or maintainability here.

 ##Disclaimer
 This repo uses code from the following places: